 Have some old jewellery that needs a bit of TLC?
-By using an ultrasonic cleaner, you can create clean jewellery pieces in minutes, perfect for giving a bit of shine to some old favourites.
-But how do ultrasonic cleaners work?
-Find out everything you need to know about how ultrasonic cleaning works, and how to use ultrasonic cleaners for jewellery from our step-by-step video tutorial.
+By using an ultrasonic jewellery cleaner, your designs will be sparkling in minutes – perfect for giving a bit of shine to some old favourites.
+But how does an ultrasonic jewellery cleaner work?
+And are ultrasonic cleaners worth it?
+Find out everything you need to know about how ultrasonic cleaning works and how to use ultrasonic cleaners for jewellery from our step-by-step video tutorial.

-We use this process for jewellery cleaning as the ultrasound properties create bubbles, which are induced by high-frequency pressure waves.
+Many people use this jewellery cleaning machine as the ultrasound properties create bubbles that are induced by high-frequency pressure waves.
 These bubbles cling to particles and then agitate the liquid, producing high forces which then remove any unwanted substrates from the jewellery.
-The ultrasonic cleaner focuses on the parts of your jewellery that are otherwise unreachable when coming to cleaning manually.
+The ultrasonic cleaner focuses on the parts of your jewellery that are otherwise unreachable when it comes to cleaning manually.

 What you’ll need for using an ultrasonic cleaner